No more fussy to share Dropbox with Google Drive

 Apart from Dropbox and Google drive, there are more than 20 clouds supported by MultCloud: Evernote, Amazon Cloud Drive, AmazonS3, WebDav, Box, SugarSync, FTP/SFTP, OneDrive, CloudMe, Cubby, MyDrive, WEB.DE, Yandex, Hidrive, BaiDu, MediaFire, ownCloud, Alfresco, ADrive, Flickr, hubiC, MySQL, MEGA and Egnyte.

-In this case, you can not only share Dropbox folder with Google Drive, but also backup OneDrive to Google Drive, combine Evernote and Dropbox, etc. Plus, it allows you to add several accounts from one provider as well like setting up multiple Dropbox accounts on one computer.
+In this case, you can not only share Dropbox folder with Google Drive, but also backup OneDrive to Google Drive.
+Plus, it allows you to add several accounts from one provider as well like setting up multiple Dropbox accounts on one computer.

 How to share Dropbox with Google Drive via MultCloud?